 Sometimes, both stocks and bonds can go up in value at the same time.
 This happens when there is too much money, or liquidity, chasing too few investments.
-It happens at the top of a market.
-It could also be the case when some investors are optimistic about the economy's future, and buy stocks.
-At the same time, others are pessimistic and buy bonds instead.
+It happens at the top of the market.
+It could occur when some investors are optimistic and others are pessimistic.

-There are also times when stock and bonds both fall.
-That's when investors are in a panic and are selling everything.
-During those times, you might see gold prices go up.
+There also are times when stocks and bonds both fall.
+That's when investors are in a panic and selling everything.
+During those times, gold prices often rise.

 Understanding Bonds and Stocks

 Bonds are loans you make to a corporation or government.
 The interest payments stay the same for the life of the loan.
-You receive the principal at the end if the company doesn't default.
-S&P ratings tell you how likely that is to happen.
+You receive the principal at the end if the borrower doesn't default.
+S&P ratings can tell you how likely that is to happen.

-It only matters if you want to sell it on the secondary market.
-Bond traders compare its return, called the yield, to that of other bonds.
-Those with low interest rates, or poor S&P ratings, are worth less than higher-yielding bonds.
+A bond's value changes over time, which matters only if you want to sell it on the secondary market.
+Bond traders compare their return, called the "yield," to that of other bonds.
+Those with low interest rates or poor S&P ratings are worth less than higher-yielding bonds.

-Bonds Versus Stocks: Which Is Better for You?
+Bonds vs. Stocks: Which Are Better for You?

-Whether bonds or stocks are a better investment depends on two things.
+Whether bonds or stocks are a better investment for you depends on two things.
 First, what are your personal goals?
-If you want to avoid losing your principal, enjoy receiving regular payments and aren't concerned about inflation, then bonds are for you.
-It might be preferable for you if you are retired, or otherwise need to use the investment income.
+If you want to avoid losing your principal, enjoy receiving regular payments, and aren't concerned about inflation, then bonds are for you.
+They might be preferable for you if you are retired or otherwise in need of using the investment income.

-If you can hold onto your stocks even if the value drops, you don't need income, and want to outpace inflation, then stocks offer more benefits.
+If you can hold on to your stocks even if the value drops, you don't need income, and you want to outpace inflation, then stocks offer more benefits.
 If you're young and have a well-paying job, then that’s the right target.

 Second, how is the economy doing?
-In other words, in what phase of the business cycle is it?
+In other words, what phase of the business cycle is it?
 If it's expanding, then stocks provide more benefits.
 This is because they are gaining value as earnings improve.
 If it's contracting, then bonds are a better investment.
 They will protect your investment while providing income.
-Here's where we are in the current business cycle.

 Second, lower interest rates make borrowing less expensive.
-It can help companies who want to expand.
-It can assist homebuyers to afford larger houses.
-It also can help consumers who desire cars, furniture and more education.
+They help companies that want to expand.
+They help homebuyers to afford larger houses.
+They also help consumers who desire cars, furniture, and more education.
 As a result, low interest rates boost economic growth.
-It leads to higher corporate earnings and higher stock prices.
+They lead to higher corporate earnings and higher stock prices.